TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

          string /:ref:`stdWrap <stdwrap>`

    Description
          Sets the extension name of the controller.

-This is essential if you want to have translations at the usual paths of an extension directly available in your template via <f:translate/>.
+         **Important:** This is for example essential if you have translations at the usual paths in your extension and want to use them right away in your template via `<f:translate/>`.

 .. _cobj-fluidtemplate-properties-extbase-controllername: